How Reverse Osmosis Works: A Complete Guide for Australian Homes (2026)

 Stage 4 — RO Membrane (0.0001 microns)

 This is the core of the system.
 The semi-permeable membrane under pressure separates purified water (the permeate) from the concentrated reject stream (the brine).
 The membrane removes fluoride, lead, arsenic, nitrates, PFAS, pharmaceuticals, dissolved solids, and virtually everything else at the ionic level.
-It requires no consumable beyond the membrane itself, which typically lasts 2–3 years.
+It typically lasts 2–3 years before replacement.

 Stage 5 — Post Carbon Polishing Filter